Should you visit Finland or Austria?

 Finland and Austria are both relatively expensive countries to visit in Europe.
 In general, Finland is more expensive than Austria.

-Finland is a Scandinavian country.
+Finland is a northern European country with a high cost for travel.
 It's capital city is Helsinki and there is beautiful landscape and a fun culture throughout the country.
 In general, Finland is relatively flat and while it is a beautiful and impressive country, it doesn't have the dramatic scenery that you might find in Austria.
 Finland does have many beautiful lakes that provide excellent fishing and outdoor opportunities, and Finland is known of its outdoor sports year around.
 Skiing, snowmobiling, and ice diving are all popular activities.

 Austria is a truly beautiful country to visit with a fascinating culture and impressive natural beauty.
 The country is known for its strikingly beautiful scenery and it is easy to be impressed by the setting.
 The landscape is truly breathtaking.
 If you're want to see the Alps and enjoy everything thing they have to offer, then Austria is a great country to visit.